 Livonian Army¶

 The Livonian Army is the senior service of the LDF and the principal land-warfare arm of the Republic of Livonia.
-The Army is a motorised light-infantry force with a small armoured component, organised principally for the defence of the Northern Highlands frontier against CSAT and the rapid manoeuvre of mechanized forces in the Valdrian Plain.
+The Army is a modern motorized-mobile force built around the Choktovakian-export Pandur II 8x8 wheeled APC, with a small armoured shock element built around the Leipzisch-export Leopard 2A7 main battle tank.
+It is organised principally for the rapid-response defence of the Northern Highlands frontier against CSAT incursion, mobile defence in depth across the Valdrian Plain, and concentrated counter-attack against any breakthrough.

 Mission¶